jaaclaine/100-days-of-code/README.md

 - Still working on mobile menu
 ###### DAY 016
 - I THINK I'VE MADE THE MOST AMAZING MOBILE MENU OF MY ENTIRE CARRER :dancer: :facepunch: :star2: :star2: :star2: :star2: :star2:
+###### DAY 017
+- Started the "body" part of "text page"
+- Get a lot of struggle trying to create a loop slide with pure javascript